 Your place of worship may have trained volunteers or religious leaders who can offer help and support.

 may be able to offer a listening ear, without feeling the need to start off-loading their own troubles!
-Have a look out for that one non-judgemental soul who’s able to impart that little bit of wisdom that could just make all the difference to you.
+Look out for that one non-judgemental soul who’s able to impart that little bit of wisdom that could just make all the difference to you.
 Be sure to read my article on getting trustworthy support first though.

 Searching for how to get through divorce is a great first step towards actually getting through divorce.
 Taking the time to consider your options, how you behave and how you treat everyone else involved is to be commended.

 Even if your ex refuses to be civil and is hell-bent on making the process as unpleasant as possible, you have a choice about how you proceed.